 A recent study (2017) conducted by the American Chamber of Commerce highlights the positive regard in which the German business environment is held by US companies.
 Invited to indicate how attractive the German investment environment is, 75 percent of the participating American companies replied with “very good” or “good”.
 Seventy-six percent are convinced that Germany will either improve or maintain its competitive edge in the future.

 The UNCTAD World Investment Prospects Survey 2014-2016 confirms Germany's reputation as the most attractive business location in continental Europe.
 One hundred sixty-four trans-national companies ranked Germany first within Europe, and sixth internationally as top destination for 2014-2016.
 Ernst & Young's "European Attractiveness Survey 2017" confirms Germany's reputation as one of the most attractive business locations in the world.

 Ernst & Young European Attractiveness Survey (2017)

 UNCTAD World Investment Prospects Survey 2014-2016 (2017)

-The study further shows that Germany’s growth drivers are in the transportation and automotive industries, information and communications technology, environmental technology, the energy/utilities sector, as well as pharmaceuticals and biotechnology, respectively.
-Surveyed managers expect that in the future most of the investments will go into research and development as well as in manufacturing.
+The study further shows that Germany’s growth drivers are seen in the transportation and automotive industries, information and communications technology, environmental technology, the energy/utilities sector, as well as pharmaceuticals and biotechnology, respectively.
+Surveyed managers expect that in the future most of the investments will go into research and development as well as into manufacturing.
 It is no surprise that 70 percent of companies surveyed are convinced that Germany is pursuing a policy that attracts international investors.